cronvel/terminal-kit/doc/high-level.md

 		* unexpectedKey `string` when 'exitOnUnexpectedKey' option is set and an unexpected key is pressed, this contains the key that produced the exit

-It creates an interactive menu, items are organized in multiple rows and columns.
+It creates an interactive menu, items are organized in multiple rows and columns, as a grid/table.

 **It supports the mouse if the mouse has been activated by [.grabInput()](#ref.grabInput)'s mouse option.**